lizzie92869/gimmemylinks/README.md

 #versions
 ruby: ruby 2.3.1
-running the test suite (if any): rspec
+running the test suite (if any): rspec and moccha

 -------------------------------------------------------------------------------------------------------------

 #contribute to this project:

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 -file an issue with a pull request
 -make a pull request for any improvement
--considered area of improvement : possibility to send an email/text reminder for high priority links or for a specific link, possibility to choose a color from a checkbox list (versus random assignment)
+-considered area of improvement : possibility to send an email/text reminder for high priority links or for a specific link)

 -------------------------------------------------------------------------------------------------------------